outofcoffee/imposter/docs/templates.md

       template: true
 ```

-In this example, the template file ('example-template.txt') might look like this:
+In this example, the template file ('example-template.json') might look like this:

 ```
 {